lgreski/cleaningdata/README.md

 >The experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 They performed a protocol of activities composed of six basic activities: three static postures (standing, sitting, lying) and three dynamic activities (walking, walking downstairs and walking upstairs).
 The experiment also included postural transitions that occurred between the static postures.
 These are: stand-to-sit, sit-to-stand, sit-to-lie, lie-to-sit, stand-to-lie, and lie-to-stand.
 All the participants were wearing a smartphone (Samsung Galaxy S II) on the waist during the experiment execution.
 We captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope of the device.
 The experiments were video-recorded to label the data manually.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-The research team also explained how the data from the inertial sensors were processed into a file containing 561 features for each experiment.
+The research team also explained how the data from the inertial sensors were processed into a file containing 561 features \(or more accurately, measurements\) for each experiment.

 >The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of 561 features was obtained by calculating variables from the time and frequency domain.